 \section{Abstract}

 Recently, deep learning has been an area of intense research.
 However, as a kind of computing-intensive task, deep learning highly relies on the scale of GPU memory, which is usually prohibitive and scarce.
-Although there are some extensive works have been proposed for dynamic GPU memory management, they are hard to be applied to systems with multiple dynamic workloads, such as in-database machine learning systems.
+Although some extensive works have been proposed for dynamic GPU memory management, they are hard to apply to systems with multiple dynamic workloads, such as in-database machine learning systems.

-In this paper, we demonstrated TENSILE, a method of managing GPU memory in tensor granularity to reduce the GPU memory peak, with considering the multiple dynamic workloads.
+In this paper, we demonstrated TENSILE, a method of managing GPU memory in tensor granularity to reduce the GPU memory peak, considering the multiple dynamic workloads.
 TENSILE tackled the cold-starting and across-iteration scheduling problem existing in previous works.
-We implement TENSILE on a deep learning framework built by ourselves and evaluated its performance.
-The experiment results show that TENSILE can save more GPU memory with less extra time overhead than prior works in both single and multiple dynamic workloads scenarios.
+We implemented TENSILE on a deep learning framework built by ourselves and evaluated its performance.
+The experiment results show that TENSILE can save more GPU memory with less extra overhead than prior works in single and multiple dynamic workloads scenarios.